Arthur James Dalladay

-Arthur James Dalladay was born on December 1894 in West Ham in Essex in England.
+Arthur James Dalladay was born in December 1894 in West Ham in Essex in England.
 He died in 1989 in Gravesend, Kent.
-Dalladay was the editor of the "British Journal Photographic Almanac & Photographer's Daily Companion" for 30 years from around 1937 to 1967.
+Dalladay was the editor of the "British Journal Photographic Almanac & Photographer's Daily Companion" for 30 years from 1936 to 1966.

 He built the very first photographic spot meter in about 1935; he described it in the BJP Almanac of 1937 on pages 127-138.
 This meter still exists, in the possession of a subsequent editor of the Journal.
 Within a decade or so, there appeared two commercial meters based on the same principle.